 Patriots miss out on bye, face tough road to repeat

-Patriots miss out on bye, face tough road to repeatNew England Patriots cornerback Stephon Gilmore, left, breaks up a pass intended for Miami Dolphins wide receiver DeVante Parker in the first half of an NFL football game, Sunday, Dec.
+Dolphins Patriots FootballNew England Patriots quarterback Tom Brady leaves the field after being defeated by the Miami Dolphins in an NFL football game, Sunday, Dec.
 29, 2019, in Foxborough, Mass.
-(AP Photo/Charles Krupa)
+(AP Photo/Elise Amendola)

 New England let the No. 2 seed in the AFC and a first-round bye slip away with a shocking 27-24 loss to the Miami Dolphins on Sunday.